NETWAYS/foreman-training/plugins/08_openscap.md

 * Objective:
  * Inspect the Security compliance of your system
 * Steps:
- * Install the Foreman Plugin OpenSCAP
- * Install the Smart Proxy Plugin OpenSCAP
+ * Install the Foreman and Smart Proxy Plugin OpenSCAP
  * Make the Puppet Module "foreman_scap_client" available
  * Create a Policy for CentOS 7 and assign it to a host
  * Initiate a Puppet agent run on the host